View Carol Polasek's Obituary on caller.com and share memories

 Carol is survived by her six children, Patty Polasek (Danny) Dobson of Beeville, Kathryn Polasek-Autrey of Chinle, AZ, Gene (Deborah) Polasek of Victoria, Raymond (Melissa) Polasek of Corpus Christi, Martha Polasek (Gary) Hobbs of Georgetown, KY, and Edward Del (Becky) Polasek of Tynan; 13 grandchildren and 13 great-grandchildren.
 She is also survived by her three sisters Martha J. Zapata of San Antonio, Mary Ruth J. (Jim) Garcia of Austin and Susan Johnson of Corpus Christi, in addition to numerous relatives and friends.

-Funeral Mass will be celebrated at 10:00 AM, Saturday, March 30, 2019, at St. Patrick's Catholic Church, 3350 S. Alameda Street, Corpus Christi, Texas.
-Interment will follow at Seaside Memorial Park, Corpus Christi, Texas, were she will be buried next to her beloved husband, Edward V. Polasek.
+A Funeral Mass will be celebrated at 10:00 AM, Saturday, March 30, 2019, at St. Patrick's Catholic Church, 3350 S. Alameda Street, Corpus Christi, Texas.
+Interment will follow at Seaside Memorial Park, Corpus Christi, Texas, where she will be buried next to her beloved husband, Edward V. Polasek.

 Those wishing to post tributes and condolences to the family may do so at www.maxwellpdunne.com